letitiayhho/talker_change_data_processing/scripts/README.md

 `preprocess-eeg-data` - wrapper script to run `src/preprocess_eeg_data.m`.
 Enables automated preprocessing of all subjects at once.
 Uses the EEGLAB plugin for MATLAB

-`run-convolution-and-cross-correlations` - wrapper script to run `src/convolve_and_cross_correlate.m` on all subjects at once
+`run-cross-correlations` - wrapper script to run `src/cross_correlate.m` on all subjects at once

-`run-convolution-and-cross-correlatinos-with-formants` - wrapper script to run `src/convolve_and_cross_correlate_with_formants.m` on all subjects at once
+`run-cross-correlations-with-formants` - wrapper script to run `src/cross_correlate_with_formants.m` on all subjects at once

 `run-rms` - wrapper script to run `src/get_rms.m` on all subjects at once